tgen/MARS/README.md

 The example above will result in an error because the user has not provided a BAM file for the program to analyze.
 Not using `-i` will likely cause an error such as: `ERROR: argument -i/--input_bam: expected one argument`.
 Including an input BAM using the `-i` flag will fix the error.

+**Missing input FASTA file with CRAM:**

+`/path/to/python/script/main.py -i /path/to/input/CRAMfile.cram -g /path/to/input/GTFfile.gtf -b -o /my/output/path -d
+/my/resource/path -n my_sample_name`

+The example above will result in an error because the user has not provided a FASTA file for the program to convert the CRAM into a BAM for analysis.
+Not providing a FASTA will likely cause an error such as: `ERROR: reading CRAM file requires a Reference Genome Fasta File To be Provided with its FAI index.`.
+Including an input FASTA using the `-f` flag will fix the error.